oroinc/crm/src/Oro/Bundle/CaseBundle/Resources/doc/api/case_comment.md

 #### get_subresource

-Retrieve the record of the organization a specific case comment belongs to.
+Retrieve a record of the organization a specific case comment belongs to.

 #### get_relationship